Dwaeck/mt_fs21_ex3/README.md

 Download and preprocess data:

     ./scripts/download_data.sh

 Train a model:

     ./scripts/train.sh

 The training process can be interrupted at any time, and the best checkpoint will always be saved.

-Generate (sample) some text from a trained model with:
+Generate (sample) some text from the trained model with:

     ./scripts/generate.sh